 What do you do when you are sent to Sin City for work!!?

-Well first, when it comes to business opportunities, making deals, and pulling off an epic trade show, there is no other city in the world quite like Las Vegas.
+Well, first, when it comes to business opportunities, making deals, and pulling off an epic trade show, no other city in the world can compete with Las Vegas.
 In fact, depending on how you play your cards, a convention in this town can make or break your entire year.

 Las Vegas Conventions: The Details

-There are an unbelievable number of conventions that take place in Las Vegas every year.
-There are so many, that while you are here, there is a good chance that there are at least a couple dozen similar expos, seminars and events all taking place within a couple of miles of where you are staying.
+An unbelievable number of conventions take place in Las Vegas every year.
+There are so many that while you are here, there is a good chance that there are at least a couple dozen similar expos, seminars, and events all taking place within a couple of miles of where you are staying.

 Think I’m just trying to hype Vegas up as the convention capital of the world?
-Well then check out this number: 19,767!
-That’s the approximate number of different conventions that took place in Las Vegas last year!
-I’d give you an exact number, but there are so many we really aren’t sure.
-From small company events that might bring in 20-30 people, to mega trade shows like CES that bring in over 182,000 people, this town is flooded with business people, all here to make a deal!
+Well, then check out this number: 19,767!
+That’s the approximate number of different conventions that take place in Las Vegas!
+I’d give you an exact number, but there are so many that even we really aren’t sure.
+This town is flooded with business people, from small company events that might bring in 20-30 people to mega trade shows like CES that bring in over 182,000 people; everyone comes here to make a deal!